civicrm/civicrm-user-guide/docs/the-user-interface/menu-dashboard-and-dashlets.md

 **Customize** > **Navigation Menu** and then adding or rearranging menu items on the screen.

-You can also add icons to the navigation menu items, by editing the navigation menu item you will see a text input called (Icon):
+You can also add icons to the navigation menu items.
+By editing the navigation menu item you will see a text input called (Icon):

 ![NavMenu_EditItem_IconField](/img/the-user-interface/menu-dashboard-and-dashlets/47NavMenu_EditItem_IconField-en.png)